PhantomPWR/pp1-weedy-gonzales/README.md

 ### As a returning customer:
 - I would like to find advice and tips on keeping my lawn healthy
 - I would like to know how to keep my outdoor spaces clean and weed-free
-    > In this first version of the website, all enquiries are handled by the contact form
+    > In this first version of the website, all enquiries are handled by the contact form.
     >  Future iterations will include blog articles containing hints & tips, and a live chat function for handling questions and enquiries

 ---